swaralipaygude/DP-Sequence-Alignment/README.md

 # DP-Sequence-Alignment
 Implementation of two versions of Dynamic Programming solution(basic and efficient) to the Sequence Alignment problem.

 <h3> INPUT </h3>

-The sample inputs are given named input1.txt, input2.txt, etc.
+The sample inputs are given in the SampleTestCases folder, named input1.txt, input2.txt, etc.

 The input to the program is a text file containing the following information: <br/>
 1. First base string (𝑠<sub>1</sub>) <br/>